ooctopuss/Ing-Software-2/README.md

     - check all invoices issued with the system

-all this function are implemented with a cloud solution and your pc doesn't not need a lot of space to run our software.
+all this function are implemented with a cloud solution and your pc doesn't need a lot of space to run our software.

 # Design Choices: